VLucet/rgeobon/README.md

 #>   contactDetails.contactEmail
 #> 1        thomas.bauer@idiv.de

-# Download the data from that record
+# Download the data from that record into a temp directory
 geobon_download(id = 49, path = tempdir())
 ```